 Jim Phelan: Yes, right.
 Yeah.
 Then we have the other side of that, so the grandfather is able to get the community to help, but eventually then he's on his own, right?

 Eyal Segal: Yeah, yeah.
-At the point where, the story about what happened in Kamenka is cut off, we seem to have reached a point of crisis.
+At the point where the story about what happened in Kamenka is cut off, we seem to have reached a point of crisis.

 Jim Phelan: Yeah.

-Eyal Segal: Because there's an accumulation of factors in the final letters and, and surrounding them that I think prevent them from being perceived as just another repetition.
-There is the townspeople categorical refusal to keep helping Reb Nissel and raising funds.
+Eyal Segal: Because there's an accumulation of factors in the final letters and surrounding them that I think prevent them from being perceived as just another repetition.
+There is the town’s people categorical refusal to keep helping Reb Nissel and raising funds.

 Jim Phelan: Right.